Luxcoldury/pintos-projects/threads/DESIGNDOC.md

 >> preparing your submission, other than the Pintos documentation, course
 >> text, lecture notes, and course staff.

+p1.1: Thanks for TA's tutorial. p1.3: I use `fixed_point.h` from https://github.com/laiy/Pintos/blob/master/src/threads/fixed_point.h, (which is missing from local copy)

                  ALARM CLOCK
                  ===========